 Current Status for 20-21 Sports

-The MHSAA gives Holland Christian our specific guidance for sports for this unique 20-21 school year.
+The MHSAA gives Holland Christian our specific guidance from MDHHS orders for athletics for this unique 20-21 school year.
 We experienced numerous protocol changes for fall athletes stemming from EO-160 on July 31 through EO-180 on September 9.
-The winter was no different with MDHHS orders delaying the start of most winter sports from November 15 to February 8.
-Due to the number of winter athletes still in season, the MHSAA delayed the start of spring sports to March 22 (The MKO delayed the start of middle school spring sports a week beyond this to March 29).
-As members of the MHSAA and the OK/MKO Conference, spectators, coaches and athletes must accept the rules put forth for all member schools to be in compliance with the MDHHS and each other to compete interscholastically.
+The winter was no different with orders delaying the start of most winter sports from November 15 to February 8.
+Spring sports began on March 22 under “Gatherings and Face Mask Orders” issued on March 19, April 19 and May 4, which now ends on May 31.
+Below is a summary applying to Holland Christian athletics.
+As members of the MHSAA and the OK/MKO Conferences, spectators, coaches and athletes must accept the rules put forth for all member schools to be in compliance with the MDHHS and each other to compete interscholastically.

 The MHSAA recognizes the importance of the athletic experience for students and is making every effort to maintain and complete all seasons.
-They remain hopeful the dates above are the scheduling changes we will experience this year.
-As much as athletics have never been risk free, the MHSAA is actively mitigating physical risks to the best of their ability while considering the mental health risks of athletes as well.
-Thank you for your support and partnership as we still seek to influence our sports culture for Christ.
+As much as athletics have never been risk free, the MHSAA is a collective group of over one thousand schools actively mitigating physical risks to the best of their ability while considering the mental health risks of athletes as well.
+Thank you for your support and partnership as Holland Christian seeks to influence our sports culture for Christ.
 Our collective actions put God on display as we spectate, practice and compete.
 Please do your part to stay flexible, positive and respectful at our opponent facilities in addition to our own as we move forward together.
-While not every detail is known about how to fight the virus most effectively, hygiene, masking, distancing and gathering practices give us the best potential to move forward with school sports for our athletes.
 We all have a role to play in mitigating the associated risks, but we know God’s faithfulness and his future presence is with us as we move “through it” (Isaiah 43:2) together.
 Go Maroons.